What We Do

 Over the years, Penn in Washington has helped hundreds of students find internships in Washington, engaged hundreds of alumni in mentoring and hiring interns from Penn, and organized dozens of events designed to give Penn students opportunities to explore some of the many fascinating topics addressed in the public policy arena and to meet some of the most interesting decisionmakers in Washington, many of whom are proud Penn alumni.

-Our main focus during the academic year is the Penn in Washington Semester program.
-Students spend either the fall or spring semester taking classes and interning in Washington, D.C.
-We also host lectures, lunches, and day trips to Washington for students who stay on campus.
+In the PIW Semester Program, students spend either the fall or spring semester taking classes and interning in Washington, D.C.
+On campus during the academic year we host lectures, lunches, and other events for students interested in living and working in Washington.
 During the summer, our focus shifts entirely to D.C., where we offer a summer program that is free for all Penn students who find themselves in Washington over the summer.
 Throughout the year, we offer advice, internship help, and much more to Penn students.

 - Academic Year: